1. Automotive

 Audi Pure Protection plans are only available for purchase while your Audi is still within its factory warranty period (4 years/50,000 miles), and terms for Audi Pure Protection plans go up to 10 years/150,000 miles.

-To put things in context, your factory Audi warranty covers you for four years or 50,000 miles, whichever comes first.
-So, if you purchased a 6-year/72,000-mile Audi Pure Protection plan, it would cover you for an additional two years or 22,000 miles, whichever comes first.
+Your factory Audi warranty covers you for four years or 50,000 miles, whichever comes first.
+But an Audi extended warranty term is measured from the same starting point.
+So, if you purchased a six-year/72,000-mile Audi Pure Protection plan, it would only cover you for an additional two years or 22,000 miles, whichever comes first.

 Audi extended warranty benefits